raman-chumber/chickencoop-wiki/Lab 8: Charging battery and providing power to Raspberry Pi using Solar Panel.md

 ##Part3: Battery

+Battery used is a 3.7 V 2000 mAh Lithium Polymer (LiPoly) battery.
 Plug the battery into the BATT port using a 2-pin JST cable.
 I used two Lithium Ion +3.7V, 1200 mAh batteries.
 When the CHRG charging light is lit, the battery is being charged.
 When the battery is full, you'll see the green DONE LED light up.

 ![Screenshot 2018-04-30 20.19.30.png](https://bitbucket.org/repo/BgdaKR7/images/2858985469-Screenshot%202018-04-30%2020.19.30.png)